Travellers’ Diarrhoea

 Diarrhoea is the term used for bowel movements that are loose or watery and can be caused by a number of factors, such as medications, a food intolerance, IBS (irritable bowel syndrome) and bowel disease, amongst others.

-Whereas, travellers’ diarrhoea is associated with international travel and tends to happen in the first week of travel.
-It is usually caused by bacteria, viruses or protozoa found in that foreign country.
-Most cases are mild, but for some people it can be severe.
+Whereas, travellers’ diarrhoea is associated with international travel, often during the early part of the trip.
+It is usually caused by bacteria, viruses or protozoa found in that destination.
+Most cases are mild and get better without treatment, but for some people it can be severe.
 Symptoms usually last on average 3 to 5 days.

-The best advice is just to travel prepared.
-Even with the best of intentions and following all the recommended precautions, travellers’ diarrhoea can still occur.
-So, travel prepared!
-Taking certain medications with you on your travels such as rehydration salts and anti-diarrhoea medication (such as loperamide) will help.
+The best advice is to travel prepared.
+Even with the most careful precautions, travellers’ diarrhoea can still occur.
+Taking rehydration salts and anti-diarrhoea medication (such as loperamide) and a course of antibiotics will help in case of need, especially if you are travelling to a remote destination of if access to medicines locally may not be easy.
 If accessing clean water is hard, consider taking water purification tablets, or buy a reusable bottle with a filter.
-Those going to remote locations may consider taking an antibiotic with them which can be used should they become unwell and medical facilities are not available.

 Take our online consultation to see if you would be suitable for standby Travellers’ Diarrhoea treatment.